To stay in the loop about topics like Thanksgiving 2022 and more, subscribe to our Newsletter

 A year ago, this article was posted before Thanksgiving and was well received by the general public.
 A year later, all the major points are still intimately relevant to most Americans.
 With slight modification, here are the original five tips that may help holding your politically divided family together over the holiday season.

-Thanksgiving 2021 is an occasion for families to be together.
-If your family is like mine, with Democrat and Republican voters, how do we handle partisanship at home?
+Thanksgiving 2022 is an occasion for families to be together.
+Same with Christmas 2022 If your family is like mine, with Democrat and Republican voters, how do we handle partisanship at home?
 Before I address my five approaches, I’d like to share common ground with Republicans, Democrats, Independents alike.
 Whichever party you voted for, we are all experiencing fatigue:

 Unfortunately, none of the above will go away any time soon.